A teen on the Alaska Airlines flight had his shirt ripped off when the door plug blew. A stranger tried to help calm him down.

 But on Monday, both United Airlines and Alaska Airlines said they found loose hardware on door plugs on several of their grounded Boeing 737 Max 9 planes.

-Boeing said it was working on getting further information has a technical team standing by to support the investigation
+Boeing said it was working on getting further information and has a technical team standing by to support the investigation.

 Several items were sucked out of the plane when the panel blew out and on Monday, Washington resident Sean Bates said he found a phone on the side of the road that came from the plane.
 He said the iPhone was "still in airplane mode with half a battery and open to a baggage claim" for the plane involved and that it still had a piece of a charger still stuck inside.
 The phone appears to be intact and working, according to Bates.